GriffithUniLibrary/digital-tools-modular/content/3-analysis-text.md

+### Text analysis

 {% capture textanalysis %}

 Text and data mining has become a significant part of the `Digital Humanities`.

 - **[NVIVO](https://www.griffith.edu.au/student-computing/available-software)**: version 12 integrates with Endnote and other tools